 - Money Stuff by Matt Levine

-Truly a stupendous amount of good content about, well, money stuff.
-Publishes every weekday.
+A stupendous amount of good content about, well, money stuff.
+Publishes almost every weekday.
 (A recent favorite.)

 - Gwern by Gwern

 Stuff Gwern has been reading in genetics, machine learning, social science, and statistics.
 Publishes once a month.
 Amazing & intimidating.